Wall St Week Ahead-Investors bullish on stocks, hoping for a brighter 2021

 By Saqib Iqbal Ahmed

-NEW YORK, Dec 31 (Reuters) - U.S. stocks are closing 2020 on a strong note, and many investors are betting the party will continue after a tumultuous year that marked both the end of the longest bull market and the shortest-lived bear market ever.
+NEW YORK, Dec 31 (Reuters) - U.S. stocks closed 2020 on a strong note, and many investors are betting the party will continue after a tumultuous year that marked both the end of the longest bull market and the shortest-lived bear market ever.

 "We are going to continue to see a push higher," said Commonwealth Financial Network's head of portfolio management, Peter Essele, who sees stocks in the early stages of a multi-year bull run.